 - Plan your meals and nutritional needs

 It’s important to plan your meals and how you are going to meet your nutritional needs during Suhur (pre-dawn meal) and Iftaar (breaking of the fast meal).
 Getting the right balance of carbs, proteins, vegetables, fruits along with drinking plenty of water can have a significant impact on energy levels during the day.
-Stock up on these items from our Salfood outlets or local supermarkets before you head home.
+Stock up when you get the opportunity to shop.
 This will ensure you know you have the right food available at night when needed.

-You will need to work out a routine that works for you that factors in enough revision and rest time.
-Make a revision timetable that factors in rest periods during the exam period.
+You will need to work out a routine that works for you that factors in enough study, preparation for assessments and rest time.
+Make a timetable that factors in rest periods during any assessment period you might have.
 You may have other responsibilities too so take those into account when planning.

 Lack of concentration, your mind wondering and feeling sleepy can occur during fasting.
 Revision cards, mind maps and other techniques can help condense essential information into bite size chunks that are easier to absorb.
-Try and do the bulk of revision before fasting starts, write up notes and revision cards before you start feeling hungry.
+Try and do the bulk of studying before fasting starts, write up notes before you start feeling hungry.
 The skills for learning section has tips on revision techniques that could help you through.

 - Take a break

 It’s essential you plan in a few breaks during your day.
 Regular breaks increase productivity, reduces stress, gets you focused and refreshes you and is an essential element of your plan.
-In your breaks why not take a relaxing walk round Peel Park, it’s a great green space on our campus.
+Take the opportunity for your daily dose of gentle exercise, in a green space if you can walk to it from home.
 The fresh air will help you if you feel energy levels dip.
-Take a friend and have a catch up.

 We would like to wish all our Muslim staff and students a happy and blessed Ramadan (Ramadan Mubarak).

-For prayer times, activities and services at the Faith Centre during Ramadan and the extended opening hours please see :
+For prayer times during Ramadan please see :